Paulmayock/roastin_coffee/README.md

 - Github - platform and cloud-based service for software development and version control using Git.
 - Gitpod - cloud development environment to efficiently and securely develop software.
 - Heroku - platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
+- Stripe - payment system used for test payments for checkout.
+- Mailchimp - used for newsletter subsciption service.

 ## Credits